 IBAS has specialized in Director's Personal Guarantee advice & help in UK debt disputes and Guarantee validity issues since 1992.

-Comparison of results for three directors faced with Joint & Several Personal Guarantees debt claims for a Limited Company business debt claimed by the bank:
+Comparison on results for three directors faced with Joint & Several Personal Guarantees bank debt claims from a Limited Company business debt claimed by the bank:

 Joint & Several liability (of a legal obligation) means - an obligation undertaken by two or more people, each individual having liability for the whole.

-Director ‘A’ - Director's Joint and Several Personal Guarantee debt claim was settled on IBAS advice and a negotiated settlement achieved - the other two Directors (B & C) proceeded to court on the same Joint & Several Director's Personal Guarantee debt liability claim, one by using ‘DIY’ defending and the other using solicitor’s advice.
+Director ‘A’ - Director's Joint and Several Personal Guarantee debt claim was settled with IBAS advice and an IBAS negotiated settlement was achieved - the other two Directors (B & C) proceeded to court on the same Joint & Several Director's Personal Guarantee debt liability claim, one by using ‘DIY’ defending and the other using solicitor’s advice.

 IBAS provided the best strategy to obtain the best result possible for Director 'A' on the bank's director's joint & several personal guarantee debt demand.